JasonLiu1229/University-Vault/DS/Session/Session 5.md

 	- Cannot host a guest OS different from the host one*
 	- Weaker isolation and thus security
 ### Container checklist
+The "Container Checklist" refers to a set of considerations and configurations important for managing and deploying containers in distributed systems.
 - Processes
 - Throttling/limits
 - Prioritization